 1. Go to “Settings” on your Windows device.
 Next, click on “Privacy.”

 2. This screen shows a couple of new options.
 Select “Activity History.”

 3. On this page there is a toggle button to switch the feature on and off.
 Under the “Collect activities” header switch on the button that says “Let Windows collect my activities from this device.”
 As soon as it is on, the Timeline feature begins to log your activities.
 Note that you must have a Microsoft account registered on the device to use this feature.

 To test this feature, press the key combination Win + Tab.
 It will take you to the page of all your activities.
 Here you can scroll, search and filter all your Windows activities.

 This method uses a third party application to allow Windows to log your Firefox and Chrome activities.
 As Windows 10 doesn’t include any native support, this is the only option left to use this feature.

-1. Download the Windows Timeline Support extension for your browser, either Google Chrome or the Firefox browser.
+1. Download the Windows Timeline Support extension for Google Chrome.
 The plugin is still in beta stage but works perfectly for this function.
-Install on Firefox/Chrome and activate.

 2. Open the plugin on your browser taskbar.
 Since you are opening it for the first time, you will see a prompt asking you to sign in with your Microsoft credentials.
 Take care to sign in to the same account you use on your PC or this won’t work.